Registration

 The initial star matching uses triangle similarity algorithm, in consequence the minimum of star pairs must be at least of 3 for Shift, Similarity and Affine and of 4 for Homography.

-Other options are:
+Other registration options are:

 • The Minimum Star Pairs button sets the minimum number of star pairs a given frame can have in relation with the reference frame.
 If a given light frame has less star pairs, it will not be registered.
-To the right of this option is a button that opens the PSF Dynamique tool.
+To the right of this option is a button that opens the Dynamic PSF tool.

 • The option Maximum Stars Fitted defines the maximum number of stars to be searched for in each frame (default 2000).
 The larger this value, the more stars will potentially be detected, resulting in a longer detection but more accurate registration.